Mixture of Online and Offline Experts for Non-stationary Time Series: Theoretical Guarantees

 where

-We notice that the first term $\text{Regret}_\text{ME}$ in~Eq. (\ref{th:sp}) is the goal of the MAB problem~\citep{MAB:13} minimized against the best expert among the set of $K$ experts.
-Also, $\text{Regret}_\text{OE}$ is the goal of a standard online convex optimization problem~\citep{OSG:03} minimized against the best constant expert.
-The above inequality follows the idea that the online expert's performance $\mathbf{w}^K_t$ never surpasses that of the best expert among all the $K$ experts because it is also one of them.
+The online expert $\mathbf{w}^K_t$ never surpasses that of the best expert among all the $K$ experts because it is also one of them.
 Besides, it is impossible to obtain the regret for the offline experts since they are pre-given and their parameters do not change after receiving the loss $f_t(\cdot)$.
-Specifically, we have the following theorem. \begin{theorem} The CO$_2$ method with step sizes $\{ \nu = 4\sqrt{\frac{\ln K}{T}}, \eta_t = \frac{D}{\sqrt{\beta t}}, t \in [T] \}$ guarantees the following regret for all $ 1 \leq T \leq B$,
+Specifically, we have the following theorem. \begin{theorem} The MOOE method with step sizes $\{ \nu = 4\sqrt{\frac{\ln K}{T}}, \eta_t = \frac{D}{\sqrt{\beta t}}, t \in [T] \}$ guarantees the following regret for all $ 1 \leq T \leq B$,